route1337/jamf-macos-scripts/documentation/installBraveBrowser.md

 Use Cases
 ------------
-Installing GPG Suite for use by the end user
+Switching to a Chromium browser that respect end user privacy and choice better than Google Chrome does.

 [Back to main README](../README.md)